SiberianTiger/siberiantiger.github.io/_posts/2020-09-11-macbook-2k-monitor.md

 ---
 layout: post
-title:  "Set up MacBook for a 2K Monitor"
+title:  "Enable HiDPI on a MacBook for a 2K Monitor"
 date:   2020-09-11 19:50:00 -0500
 author: Siberian Tiger
 categories: technical
 ---

-## Enable HiDPI on macOS for a 2K monitor

-### Preparations
+## Preparations

 The order does not matter in the following preparation steps.